thisdwhitley/miscellany/guidelines.md

 ## <a name="ansible"></a>Ansible
 I hope I refer to this often, or at least until it becomes second nature.
 ### <a name="maximum_line_length"></a>Maximum line length
+Ansible relies heavily on Python, so I will borrow from [Pep8](https://www.python.org/dev/peps/pep-0008/#maximum-line-length):
+#### 01 - All lines *SHOULD* be no longer than 80 characters
+Every attempt SHOULD be made to comply with this soft line length limit, and only when it makes the code more readable should this be violated.

+Code readability is subjective...

+#### 02 - All lines *MUST* be no longer than 120 characters

 ## <a name="references"></a>References
 * [openshift-ansible Style Guide](https://github.com/openshift/openshift-ansible/blob/master/docs/style_guide.adoc)